 Finally the coronavirus pandemic resulted in a disruption for many services.
-Partners are actively working on how services can adapt, if possible, during this time but this presents significant challenge.
-Given the uncertainty surrounding the coronavirus pandemic at this stage resuming all services in this new environment, following our response to this pandemic, again provides a considerably difficult situation for Partners.
+Partners are actively working on how services can adapt and resume in this new environment following our response to this pandemic.

 Catherine Johnstone IJB Chair

 Morag Barrow Chief Officer